March 2024

 "All the virgin eyes in the world are made of glass"

 The camera is Julia Sjölin's eye and the canvas her body.
-Over time, the work opens up and the flat surfaces - the canvas - the screen - become a landscape where the section, with Sjölin herself as a kind of center, alternates between looking and being looked at.
-As the lens stubbornly follows the female figures in the image, she also allows herself to be revealed in the painting.
+Over time, the work opens up and the flat surfaces – the canvas – the screen – become a landscape where the section, with Sjölin herself as a kind of center, alternates between observing and being observed.
+When the lens stubbornly follows the female figures in the picture, she simultaneously allows herself to be exposed in the painting.
 It is a generous act and a clever move.
-In a single act - the change of medium - Sjölin points to the complexity of existing simultaneously as object and subject.
-It all rounds off and reaches a mystical peak when the camera zooms in from the heights down to earth, towards the darkened landscape illuminated by the city lights.
-There she lies, the glittering cityscape, always available for the projection of others.
+In a single action – the shift of medium – Sjölin points to the complexity of simultaneously existing as object and subject.
+The whole thing is rounded off and reaches a mystical peak when the camera zooms in from the height down towards the earth, towards the darkened landscape illuminated by the city lights.
+There she lies, the shimmering cityscape, always available for others to project.

-There is a method that recurs in Julia Sjölin's work: cutting and clipping.
-The large paintings on the floor will be cut into smaller sections.
-The film medium is treated in a similar way, where different clips are joined together, thus reinforcing the feeling that we are looking at something cropped.
-By extension, if the canvas is a body and the camera an eye, we have here something that bleeds.
+There is a method that recurs in Julia Sjölin's work; cutting and clipping.
+The large paintings on the floor will be cut up and become smaller sections.
+The film medium is treated in a similar way where different clips are joined together, thereby reinforcing the feeling that we are looking at something cropped.
+In an extension, if the canvas is a body and the camera an eye, here we have something that bleeds.

-Julia, who is also my friend, sends me a print screen with a paragraph quoting the writer Clarice Lispector.
-A kind of mirroring occurs as I read:
+Julia, who is also my friend, sends me a screenshot of a paragraph quoting the author Clarice Lispector.
+A kind of reflection occurs when I read:

 “Every book is blood,” Lispector writes in, A Breath of Life.
 “It's pus, it's excrement, it's heart torn to shreds, it's nerves cut to pieces, it's electric shock, it's coagulated blood running like boiling lava down the mountain.”

-Julia Sjölin's work is not impossible, it is all that, works that blow themselves up in an attempt to reveal something that is in fact impossible - the being of the female body beyond the attributed femininity.
+Julia Sjölin's work is not impossible, it is all of these, works that explode themselves in an attempt to uncover something that is actually impossible – the being of the female body beyond the ascribed femininity.